Essential oils are everywhere these days; they aren’t just for hippies anymore, friends.

-My grandma has used it in her homemade toothpaste blend and DIY cleaners.
+- Use it in homemade toothpaste blend and DIY cleaners.

-A few drops of peppermint oil in a foot soak is absolutely divine after a hike or standing on your feet all day.
+- A few drops of peppermint oil in a foot soak is divine after a hike or standing on your feet all day.

-I use peppermint oil in a diffuser when I get migraines because it eases the nausea AND headache pain.
-It’s also wonderful to upper respiratory issues.
+- I use peppermint oil in a diffuser when I get migraines because it eases nausea and pain.

-Oh, and if you need a little “pick me up”, skip the Red Bull – and pop a little peppermint oil in the diffuser instead.
+Oh, and if you need a little pick me up, skip the Red Bull, and pour little peppermint oil in the diffuser instead.
 It will help keep you alert – without the jitters and sugar!
 Peppermint stimulates both body and mind.